 As a member of the Source Code Analysis and Natural Language Lab, Anthony’s research is around program comprehension.
 More specifically, Anthony studies identifier names in the source code by investigating how and why identifier names change (or evolve) in the source code.
-The overall goal of Anthony’s research is to improve developer productivity by constructing a linguistic model to assist developers, in realtime, to identify poor quality identifier names and recommend appropriate replacements.
+Anthony’s research aims to improve developer productivity by constructing a linguistic model to assist developers in identifying poor-quality identifier names and recommending appropriate replacements.

 Additionally, Anthony also possesses hands-on experience in the software development industry, working on software projects for clients in multiple industries.
 Anthony’s industry experience includes consulting, designing, implementation, project management, and sales.